 Hello!
-I am a PhD candidate in the department of Political Science at Florida State University.
+I am a PhD candidate in the Department of Political Science at Florida State University.

 In addition to my primary research agenda, a second strand of my research helps explain the rise of populist opposition to trade and its implications for the embedded liberalism compromise and future trade agreements.